gleesse/JobsParser/README.md

-# Todo List
+# Notes
-- [ ] Describe patterns used.
-What can be done better, pros/cons of such approach
-- [ ] Power bi rapport based on parsed data
+- [ ] Power bi raport based on parsed data
 Link parser could use yield return to improve efficiency and save partial progress in case of error.

 General todo
-- [ ] Auto apply pracuj.json workflow - replce timeout with waitForTimeoutSeconds
+- [ ] Auto apply pracuj.json workflow replace timeout with waitForTimeoutSeconds
-- [x] Mechanizm to stop consuming for 3 hours when received 429 Too Many Requests
+- [x] Auto-retry mechanizm to stop consuming for Retry-After header value or default 3 hours when received 429 Too Many Requests
-- [x] Link parser options add flag for removing query string
-- [x] Detail parser service - db context returned concurrent errors - to verify
+- [x] Detail parser service - fix concurrent errors
 - [x] Auto apply - select from offer where is_applied = 0
-- [x] Auto apply - test on different cases
+- [x] Auto apply - test on edge cases
-- [x] Adding an exit command. error/success
-- [x] bool isAplied, shouldApply, appliedAt
-- [x] Add error logging to file
+- [x] Add logging to file
 - [x] Replace wait idle with load/domload
 - [x] Remove the default task.delays
 - [x] Make checking the existence of an item with locator.count to avoid automatic wait and minimum timeout